SYXZyt/MemGuard/README.md

 Another macro can be used to set the extra data.
 This is either `MEMGUARD_ALLOC` or `MEMGUARD_PREPARE`.
 These macros return a reference to the allocator so you can directly call a function after the macro.

-Like with C, make sure to init and shutdown the library.
-Since this is C++, the pointer tracking parameter in init is optional, and will be default set to true.
+Like with C, make sure to shutdown the library with the report function.

 ```cpp
 #include <MemGuard/cpp/MemGuard.hpp>